-Perimenopause can be a stressful time, and one of the conditions that is most common during perimenopause is anxiety.
+Perimenopause can be a stressful time, and one of the most difficult side effects for many women is the increased levels of anxiety.

 Complex Causes of Perimenopausal Anxiety